Why Sports Analytics is Essential for Victory Today

 Apart from data analytics, AI technology is widely used across areas such as player performance, fan engagement, and game strategy.

-Video annotation and photos are used as necessary elements to label sports information perfectly for creating AI models.
+Video annotations and photos are used as necessary to label sports information accurately for creating AI models.

 Data analytics